starwarsfan/edomi-docker/README.md

 ### 1. Build/Use the Edomi Container

-You now have two options:
+You have two options:
-- Pull the ready-made image from DockerHub.
+- Pull the ready-made image from DockerHub or
-- Build from scratch or
+- Build from scratch

 The Edomi archive together with all required packages will be downloaded during docker build.
-I've added openssh-server and additionally I've set the root password to '123456'.
+I've added openssh-server and additionally I've set the root password to '_123456_'.

 #### 1.1 Image from Docker Hub